 |The course and examination regulations (written in German.
 You can find a translated extract concerning Computer Science here) define the conditions and legal requirements for a proper degree course.
 If you are taking this course as the "with in-depth practical experience" model, the same course and examination regulations apply.|

-Please note: if you are already registered at the Hochschule Ulm, it might be that a different version of the course and examination regulations apply for you.
+Please note: if you are already registered at Ulm, University of Applied Sciences, it might be that a different version of the course and examination regulations apply for you.
 The course and examination regulations which were in effect when you started your course are the ones which apply.
 If in doubt, please contact your head of degree programme.

 |course syllabi||The course syllabi describes the modules, their contents, the intended learning outcomes and the examination form of this degree program|